SEND Information report

 “I am really happy with all the support my daughter has received.
 She has been supported so well throughout her time at Cheam High School.
 The communication has been really good; she has made fantastic progress” Year 11 parents/carer

-Curriculum and identifying children and young people with SEN
+Curriculum and identifying children and young people with SEND

 Cheam High School provides all students, including those with SEND, with access to a broad and balanced curriculum.
 It is ambitious and responds to the needs of the students.
-At the start of Year 7, baseline and cognitive assessments are carried out to ensure the early identification of possible SEN needs or learning difficulties.
-Student progress is monitored throughout the academic year and where underperformance has been identified, the school follows the graduated approach, to attempt to remove any barriers to learning.
-More information regarding how Cheam High School implements this can be found here:
+At the start of Year 7, baseline and cognitive assessments are carried out to ensure the early identification of possible SEND needs or learning difficulties.
+Student progress is then monitored throughout the academic year and where underperformance has been identified, the school follows the graduated approach, to attempt to remove any barriers to learning.
+More information regarding how Cheam High School implements this can be found here.
+If staff have concerns about the progress of a student they teach, they are able to directly refer that child for further investigation via an internal SEN Referral form.
+This is then reviewed and discussed at the school’s internal multiple professional meeting, where next steps are decided.

 Exemplary practices have been demonstrated in a number of subject areas during Learning Walks.
 High expectations, questions and activities pitched to challenge and/or scaffold (breakdown activities into smaller chunks) led to outstanding outcomes for students over a period of time.
 LSAs are used effectively to support students' learning.
-The Behaviour and Emotional Support Team and the Personalised Learning Unit (PLUS) continue to support students and staff in modifying student behaviour to allow more successful outcomes.
-More information on PLUS can be found here:
+The Personalised Learning Unit (PLUS) continues to support students and staff in modifying student behaviour to allow more successful outcomes.
+Homework club is on offer, to provide a place with additional adult support, for students to complete out of lesson learning.

 Interventions to support students: